 - Clean and/repair the damages that may cause mold

 - Provide attention to the damages mold report by their tenants, particularly when the mold has caused damage

-Landlords usually hire mold professionals to provide a long-term solution for their tenants.
+Landlords usually hire mold professionals to provide long-term solutions for their tenants.
 When hiring mold professionals, they should also make sure that the professionals follow the requirements of Mold Law Article 32.

-The landlord’s mold responsibility is not something that can easily be overlooked because tenants have the right to take the situation up to court when the landlord is irresponsible regarding the problem.
+The landlord’s mold responsibility cannot easily be overlooked because tenants have the right to take the situation up to court when the landlord is irresponsible regarding the problem.